-Early in the COVID-19 pandemic, Truelove, who works at the Thompson Center for Autism and Neurodevelopmental Disorders, volunteered to serve at MU Health Care’s drive-thru testing site.
+Early in the COVID-19 pandemic, Truelove, who works at the Thompson Center for Autism and Neurodevelopmental Disorders, volunteered to serve at MU Health Care’s drive-thru testing site (the drive-thru site has since been closed; learn more about testing).
 She wanted to do her part to help during a public health crisis.
 Truelove thought it would just be for a few shifts, but after enjoying her first day working outside with a new group of teammates, she was determined to help at the site every chance she could.

 Truelove and her colleagues perform the nasal swab test for COVID-19 and a variety of other administrative duties.
 Remembering the words of her graduation speaker, she tries to reassure nervous patients by smiling with her eyes and letting them know exactly what to expect from a test many of them dread.